-- Go to Office 365 Tenant Administration.
+- Go to Microsoft 365 Admin Center (tenant administration).

 - Click on “Show All…” to expand all settings and configuration options on the left side menu.

-- Open Settings / Microsoft Search.
+- Open Settings / Search & Intelligence.

 You’ll find all the available settings and insights for Microsoft Search here.